rangle/radius/README.md

 [Chromatic](https://www.chromaticqa.com/library?appId=5e44874935df3b0022b9d890)

+# Radius - React & Styled Components

+This repo is one of a few starter design systems that has been created for Radius 2.0, an assemblage of open-source tools and libraries that allow you to accelerate the building of design systems.
+We suggest using the design token generator that is available through [Radius CLI](https://github.com/rangle/radius-workspace).
+This will generate a folder of CSS variables (design tokens).
+To use the token generator use the suggested starter kit for [Figma](https://www.figma.com/file/RqENxZWAzGiEWM7COch1Sc/Radius-Design-Kit).

 ### Are you using Radius?

 We would love to hear about how you are using Radius or any feedback or feature requests.
 Open an [issue](https://github.com/rangle/radius/issues/new).